-There are plenty of variations in style, with enough qualities in each piece to really make a difference.
+There are plenty of suits variations in style, with enough qualities in each piece to make a difference.
 Ever wonder why coaches wear a suit and tie in basketball?
 It is called leading by example.

 It will also determine where you decide to put on a suit, period.
 Not all places are reserved for a suit and tie atmosphere.

-Yet, there are places that have a strong requirement for dressing up and would be inaccessible without it.
+Some places have a strong requirement for dressing up and would be inaccessible without it.
 Having a plan in action that allows you to coordinate according to the occasion will help with confidence.

 Where to Wear a Suit

 A networking event is a bit different since moving around from one area to another is essential for getting hired.
-In this case wearing a suit that isn’t restricting and pairing it with shoes is essential.
+In this case, wearing a suit that isn’t restricting and pairing it with shoes is essential.

 There are plenty of comparison tables to look at (the best ones are onsite) that show how one brand stacks up against the other.
 Just remember, for networking specifically, you want the most comfortable dress shoe available.

 There are places where wearing a suit will only draw negative attention and make you stand out like a sore thumb.
-These places include dive bars, kids’ birthday parties and of course any non-professional event where you’re expected to move a lot.
+These places include dive bars, kids’ birthday parties, and of course, any non-professional event where you’re expected to move a lot.

 So while a champion in a suit can present a corporation saving presentation, that same guy in a suit is not the best person to spot at the gym.

-With everyone else using the suit as their representative, take it a step further and climb into the role as the leader.
+With everyone else using the suit as their representative, take it a step further and climb into the leader’s role.
 Your example of being organized will raise personal status, and in such a way that no one can question your ambition.

 Suits Rules You Need to Follow

 Now here are the phantom rules that may tick some people off.
-These rules are for nothing more than vanity, and hold no real substance.
+These rules are for nothing more than vanity and hold no real substance.

-But, what about those that want to be adventurous?
+But what about those that want to be adventurous?
 And just how important are the vanity rules when it comes to suits?
 The answers and suggestions are a bit surprising for more reasons than one.

-That one-handed motion comes in handy in this instance, and has a little bit more to it than just visual pleasure.
-Still there are many that leave their suit buttoned up while sitting, and thus end up looking uncomfortable.
+That one-handed motion comes in handy in this instance and has a little bit more to it than just visual pleasure.
+Still, many leave their suit buttoned up while sitting and thus end up looking uncomfortable.

 The unbuttoned shirt from the top is not a look that works when a tie is on, so tread carefully.
-A lot of people that leave the shirt unbuttoned at the top just need a good tailor.
+A lot of people that leave the shirt unbuttoned at the top need a good tailor.

 The most overused accessory is one that people wouldn’t consider part of the suit-cologne.
 Counting cologne as an accessory of a suit is not a big stretch.
 But when one spritz becomes too many, then it becomes overbearing.